 By John M. Souders

-John Souders is a local historian who has published many books and articles about Loudoun County and Waterford history.
-Wendy Roseberry coordinated contributions from the Waterford Foundation staff.
-Sources for this article include: “The Underground Railroad” by William Still and “Record of Fugitives” by Sydney Howard Gay.
+[John M. Souders is a historian who has published many books and articles about Loudoun County and Waterford history.
+Photographs are derived from the Waterford Foundation Local History Collection.
 In Our Backyard is compiled by the Loudoun County Preservation and Conservation Coalition.
-Learn more about the organization at loudouncoalition.org
+For more information about the organization, go toloudouncoalition.org.]